 Weekend Retreat 2014

-Julian’s Retreat allows you to enter deeply into the rich layers of her Revelations and to integrate her profound insights into your own spiritual life.
+Julian’s retreat allows one to enter deeply into the rich layers of her Revelations and to integrate her profound insights into one's own spiritual life.
 All the guided meditations are based entirely on Julian's words and inspired teachings.
-These are selected to create a very personal experience of God's unconditional love, mercy, and grace.
+These are selected to create a very personal experience of God's unconditional love, mercy and grace.

 About Veronica Mary Rolf

 Veronica Mary Rolf is an independent medieval scholar, teacher of meditation and retreat leader who has brought Julian to life in her newly released book on Julian.

 Choosing Life: Seeking to Renew One’s Life of Prayer

 We invite you to join Kieran Healy, OP, in a week-long contemplative retreat in the Dominican tradition.
 Spiritual masters suggest by their lives and teachings that the highest achievement in life is to be found in allowing our sense of God to find practical expression in our lives of service, love and praise.
 Retreatants will have the opportunity to reflect on prayer sources, as well as the energy, rest and balance that lead to a fruitful life of prayer.
 Santa Sabina provides a perfect setting to respond to this invitation to refocus one’s life of prayer around beauty, friendship, compassion and praise.
 These elements will characterize the sessions of the retreat.
 Kieran Healy, OP, is a friar of the Western Province of Dominicans and currently leads retreats and days of prayer at St. Benedict Lodge, a Dominican Retreat and Conference Center in Oregon.

 Fee: $600, includes food, lodging, retreat presentations and materials.